Rajinikanth-Kakarla/SmartYTNotes/README.md

 This system integrates cutting-edge AI and NLP technologies to ensure that the output is both accurate and highly relevant, meeting the needs of a diverse user base ranging from students and researchers to professionals.
 By combining OpenAI's generative models, machine translation, and Streamlit's interactive interface, the tool provides a comprehensive solution for improving video content accessibility and understanding.

+**Ongoing Development:**
+This project is actively being updated to incorporate newer versions and additional features.
+Continuous improvements are being made to enhance functionality, improve the user experience, and expand language support.
+Please stay tuned for upcoming updates and improvements.

 **Technologies Utilized**:
 Streamlit
 Natural Language Processing (NLP)